 In 2008, in the spirit of John Lennon’s vision for a world in peace and free from hunger, the Imagine There’s No Hunger campaign was born.
 For the past six years, in partnership with Hard Rock International and with the gracious support of Yoko Ono Lennon, WhyHunger has worked through the Imagine There’s No Hunger campaign to engage supporters across the globe in an effort to rid the world of childhood hunger and poverty through sustainable solutions.

-The Imagine There’s No Hunger campaign works with grassroots partners around the world who are innovators in their own communities implementing programs that feed nutritious farm-fresh food to children and teach sustainable agroecological methods of farming.
-These organizations champion a community based approach to ending poverty and hunger by providing healthy food today while fostering income-earning opportunities rooted in a local, sustainable economy.
+The Imagine There’s No Hunger campaign works with grassroots organizations around the world who are innovators in their own communities implementing programs that strengthen their local food economies through sustainable agroecological methods of farming.
+These organizations champion a community-based approach to ending poverty and hunger by providing healthy food today while fostering income-earning opportunities rooted in a local, sustainable economy.
 In short, these partners are ensuring that children and their communities will be fed today and will have the capacity and resources to feed themselves in the years to come.
-The grassroots organizations that WhyHunger and the Imagine There’s No Hunger campaign supports, are on the frontlines of fighting hunger in times of crisis and 365 days a year.
+The grassroots organizations that WhyHunger supports are on the frontlines of fighting hunger in times of crisis and every day of the year.
 These organizations are often the most equipped to provide food, water and critical services to those in need in the aftermath of a natural disaster and are invested in long-term recovery for the community.